 - Graph theory and combinatorics are used to create algorithms for Internet search engines and analyze Internet routing protocols.

-This joint major program is intended to appeal to academically talented students.
+This program is intended to appeal to academically talented students.
 It is designed to prepare them for graduate study in various areas of computer science such as theoretical computer science, graphics, data analysis, artificial intelligence, and computational methods and in areas in applied mathematics such as numerical analysis or discrete mathematics.
-The program is also designed to prepare students to compete for the more theoretical complex jobs found in computer software development.
+The program is also designed to prepare students to compete for the more theoretically complex jobs found in computer software development.